 UK Citizens Abroad: The British organizations essential to accident victims overseas who are considering making a claim for compensation

-UK citizens abroad: whether you are on holiday, travelling independently or living and working abroad the terminology on this page will provide a useful reference source for all the pages I have written describing how to claim compensation for a travel related accident or loss if you are a uk citizen abroad.
+Whether you are on holiday, travelling independently or living and working abroad – the terminology in this article will provide a useful reference source for all the articles we have written describing how to claim compensation for a travel related accident or loss whilst overseas.

 Key phrases and abbreviations helpful to UK citizens abroad

 ABTA is a travel association that represents the interests of both travel agents and tour operators in the United Kingdom.
 The majority of holidays, package or independent travel, are organised through ABTA members.

 Click ABTA to go to the Association Of British Travel Agents website.

 AITO consists of the independent tour operators who are not members of ABTA – usually the smaller specialist tour operators.

 The CPT represents the interests of coach tour and passenger transport operators